madanyc/workfront-learn.en/help/guide/worker-fundamentals/find-your-work-in-workfront-home.md

 ---
-title: Find your work in Workfront Home
+title: Find your work in Home
 description:  In this video, learn how to find incoming and existing work assignments and review assignment information  .
 topic:
 activity: use